guyfawcus/beer-fest.js/docs/development.md

 and throughout the codebase to try and prevent any nefarious activity from taking place, or at least slow someone down until all of the beer is gone!

-These are unlikey to get in the way of development, but if you keep running into errors that you don't understand (likely Content Security Policy related ones), then just comment out the security section in the server, hack away, open a pull request then discuss the issue.
+These are unlikely to get in the way of development, but if you keep running into errors that you don't understand (likely Content Security Policy related ones), then just comment out the security section in the server, hack away, open a pull request then discuss the issue.
 Please DO NOT deploy this application in an insecure state.

 The other place you may run into problems is with the static type checker (ESLint).
-These checks are there to help prevent bugs and to ensure a consistant style.
+These checks are there to help prevent bugs and to ensure a consistent style.
 All of these checks must pass before a commit to the master branch, but f you're just hacking away and want to try something out, do it in a new branch then commit with `git commit --no-verify`,